-BSc Speech and Language Therapy student Natasha Wetton explains the field and the job of speech and language therapists.
+BSc Speech and Language Therapy student Natasha Wetton explains the field and the job of a speech and language therapist…

 Ever heard of speech and language therapy?
 Chances are you probably haven’t.

 If you’re one of the few people who have heard about it – and who knows, maybe you’ve even had this type of therapy yourself – then that’s wonderful.
 You probably already know everything that I’m about to say, in which case maybe now is a good time to go make a brew whilst I do a little explaining.